qcif/cvmfs-setup-example/README.md

 ```sh
 [stratum-0]$ sudo ./cvmfs-stratum-0-setup.sh -v data.example.org
 ```

+Where the identifiers used for the repositories are provided as arguments ("data.example.org" in this case).

 Keys for the repository will be generated.
 Copy the public key for the created repository (from "/etc/cvmfs/keys/data.example.org.pub")